 There is one single-occupant or family restroom on the first floor of the museum in the Splash exhibit.
 Changing tables are available in all of our restrooms.

 There is a private nursing room available on the first floor of the museum building, including a changing table in the room.
 If the room is occupied, please ask a staff member for an alternative private space.
-There is a Mamava lactation pod on the second floor of the museum building, in the Ideaworks exhibit.
+There is a Mamava lactation pod on the second floor of the museum.